 Step Name

 The name of the MySQL output component.
-Dataphin automatically generates a step name, which you can modify based on your business scenario.
-The name must meet the following requirements:
+Dataphin automatically generates a step name.
+You can also change the name as needed.
+The naming convention is as follows:

 Datasource

-The data source dropdown list displays all MySQL data sources, including those for which you have the write-through permission and those for which you do not.
+The data source drop-down list displays all MySQL data sources, including those for which you have write-through permission and those for which you do not.
 Click the

-icon to copy the current data source name.For data sources for which you do not have the write-through permission, you can click Request next to the data source to request the write-through permission.
+icon to copy the current data source name.For a data source for which you do not have write-through permission, click Request next to the data source to request the permission.
 For more information, see Request, renew, and return data source permissions.

 If you do not have a MySQL data source, click Create Data Source to create one.
 For more information, see Create a MySQL data source.